Sebastián Córdova: Club career

+América

+2015: Youth academy and Loan to Oaxaca

 Born in Aguascalientes, Córdova joined the youth academy of Club América in 2015.
-He spent 2016 on loan with Ascenso MX side Alebrijes de Oaxaca, only managing two appearances between league and Copa MX, totaling 21 minutes of action; in his sole Ascenso MX appearance, Córdova came on as an 85th-minute substitute against Murciélagos in Oaxaca's 4–1 victory.
+A year later, he was loaned out to Ascenso MX side Alebrijes de Oaxaca, where he made just two appearances between the league and Copa MX, playing a total of 21 minutes; in his sole Ascenso MX appearance, Córdova came on as an 85th-minute substitute against Murciélagos in Oaxaca's 4–1 victory.
 He played 16 minutes in Oaxaca's scoreless draw against the same opposition in the Copa MX.
-Following the loan spell, Córdova returned to Club América's youth side.
+At the end of his loan spell, Córdova returned to the youth team of Club America.

+2018–19: Loan to Necaxa

-In 2018, Córdova joined Necaxa on loan, with whom he made his competitive debut in the Supercopa MX victory over Monterrey, scoring the game's only goal.
+In 2018, Córdova joined Necaxa on loan.
+His first game for the new club was in the Supercopa MX, beating Monterrey and scoring the only goal of the match.
 He made his Liga MX debut on 14 August against Lobos BUAP.
 Córdova returned to América prior to the start of the 2019 Clausura, and scored twice in seven league matches during the tournament.

+2019–20: Apertura runner-up

 On 29 September, he scored a brace in América's 4–1 Apertura victory over rivals Guadalajara.
 In the first-leg of the Apertura finals against Monterrey, following review by the video assistant referee, Córdova was sent-off in the 53rd minute due to a late challenge on Leonel Vangioni.
 He missed the second-leg as América finished runners-up.

+2021–22: Number change

 Prior to the start of the 2021–22 season, Córdova was given the number 10 jersey, the first canterano (home-grown) player to wear it since Cuauhtémoc Blanco.

+Tigres UANL

+In early December, Club América and Guadalajara agreed to a player exchange involving Sebastián Córdova and Uriel Antuna.
+However, after the proposed trade did not materialize, Tigres UANL reached an agreement with Club América to sign Córdova on December 16, 2021.